COSC3020/isomorphism-nodes-Bruh2117/README.md

 $G_1=(V_1 , E_1)$ is isomorphic to $G_2 = (V_2, E_2)$ if there exists a
 one-to-one and onto function (bijection) $f: V_1 \rightarrow V_2$ such that $(u,v)
 \in E_1$ iff $(f(u),f(v)) \in E_2$.

+# Theorem:

+If A and B don't have the same number of nodes, they cannot be isomorphic, which is the same as saying the contrapositive

+If A and B are isomorphic, then A and be have the same number of nodes

+# Proof:

+Suppose A and B are isomorphic, meaning for $A = (V_1 , E_1)$ and $B = (V_2 , E_2) $, there exists a bijective function $f: V_1 -> V_2$ such that $(u, v) \in E_1$ iff $(f(u), f(v)) \in E_2$.

+Also suppose A and B to have a finite number of elements.

+For there to be a bijective function between A and B, by the definition of bijection, they must have the same cardinality, or rather the same number of nodes in this case, thus proving the theorem.